siusoon/VocableCode/workshop/ReadMe.md

   - Error log

 ## Exercise B: Tinkering code  <a name="exerciseB"></a>
+- Changing parameters esp numbers (random no, color no)
+- Changing the names to create your own poem (both in js and json)

 ## Discussion  <a name="discussion"></a>

 ## Exercise C: Create your own vocable code <a name="exerciseC"></a>
+- Additional voices and statements
+- Change the theme
+- Add/change functions, effects and behaviors

 ## Code Performance <a name="codeperformance"></a>